ARTICLES

 Hyacinth

 The hyacinth looks great as a single stem or on mass.
 They are one of the most heavily fragranced flowers available so the more stems you have, the heavier the fragrance will be.
 Hyacinths, just like narcissus and crocus, are associated with early spring.
-This means they are not available year-round, giving you all the more reason to include them in your winter wedding flowers selection.
+This means they are not available year-round, giving you all the more reason to include them in your selection of winter flowers for wedding.

 Hyacinth